-Joe Bryan and Bobby Reid have become Bristol City regulars and continually make positive contributions to Lee Johnson’s team.
-Lee has been brave enough to include young players in his squad and has also made it clear that Academy products are a big part of Bristol City’s future.
+Joe Bryan and Bobby Reid became Bristol City regulars within Lee Johnson’s team.
+Lee was brave enough to include young players in his squad and also made it clear that Academy products are a big part of Bristol City’s future.

 Predicting who will emerge from our talented group of young professionals is always difficult.
 We have some excellent young players in all age groups with dedicated, talented staff who know how to develop players and a first team manager not afraid to play them when he feels they are ready.

 A huge amount of Academy products have made over 100 league appearances as professional footballers:

 Joe Burnell, Clayton Fortune, Joe Anyinsah, Elliott Benyon, James Wilson, Chris Ribeiro, Rob Stambolziev (mainly in Greece), Luke Wilkinson and Zak Vyner.